Segregation Academies and White Flight from Public Schools

-Why segregation academies just sprung up everywhere
+Why segregation academies sprung up across the South in the late 1960s

 1969 was a climatic year for public education in Georgia.